jcastelli/joecastelliblog/_posts/2014-07-02-which-cms-is-best.markdown

 This site is built with Jekyll.
 Combine that with SSD hosting at DigitalOcean and things are pretty damn snappy, no?
 As such, Jekyll's my new recommendation for any situation where it can possibly fit, even for cases where it needs to be shoehorned just a little.

-For bonus reading, see how [Obama's campaign website][bama] leveraged Jekyll to increase conversions.
+For bonus reading, see [how Obama's campaign website leveraged Jekyll to increase conversions][bama].

 ## [concrete5][concrete5]
 Concrete5 is another one I've seen gain more traction recently, so I'd taken it for a spin.
 I'd describe it as a balance between Jekyll and other systems.
 It was among the first I'm aware of to feature in-context editing, which is especially cool when building a site for people who consider themselves especially computer illiterate.